States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Analysis Methodology

-In our experimental setup, three distinct types of probes are utilized: a multi-layer perceptron with two different hidden layer sizes and a single-layer perceptron.
+In our experimental setup, three distinct types of probes are utilized: two multi-layer perceptrons with different hidden layer sizes and a single-layer perceptron.
 The respective parameter counts for each model type are detailed in Table \ref{tab:probe_sizes}.

 For each experimental setting, probing models are trained on eight 80G A100 GPUs for a period ranging from 240 to 720 epochs.
-The duration depends on the specific formulas used as input and the number of epochs required for the model’s losses to converge.
+The duration depends on the specific input and the number of epochs required for convergence.

 The learning rate is set to $1 \times 10^{-3}$, employing a stochastic gradient descent (SGD) optimizer.
 The model is optimized based on cross-entropy loss.